Why are we there?

 Historically there has been little emergency care available for people in Haiti unless they can afford to pay for it.
 MSF runs the Centre de Référence en Urgence Obstétricale (CRUO), a 130-bed hospital in Port-au-Prince providing free, 24-hour obstetric care for pregnant women suffering from complications such as pre-eclampsia, eclampsia, obstetric hemorrhage, and uterine rupture.
 A full range of reproductive health services, including family planning, postnatal care, and prevention of mother-to-child transmission of HIV is also offered.
 A 10-bed unit, the “Cholernity,” is available for pregnant mothers with cholera within the CRUO.
 Teams assisted 5,450 births during the year.

-The Nap Kenbe surgical centre in Tabarre continued to provide free emergency and trauma services, orthopedics, physiotherapy, and post-operative care for people in eastern Port-au-Prince.
+The Nap Kenbe surgical center in Tabarre continued to provide free emergency and trauma services, orthopedics, physiotherapy, and post-operative care for people in eastern Port-au-Prince.

 At the end of 2013, MSF had 2,324 staff in the country.
 MSF has worked in the country since 1991.